Ruthin helicopter crash: Racehorse owner Dai Walters in critical care

 Racehorse owner Dai Walters has been moved to intensive care after being involved in a helicopter crash.

-Mr Walters, 77, from Lisvane in Cardiff, was one of five people injured and one of two taken to hospital after the accident in woods in Llanelidan, near Ruthin, Denbighshire.
+The businessman, 77, from Lisvane in Cardiff, was one of five people injured after the accident in woods near Ruthin in Denbighshire.

-They were taken to Glan Clwyd hospital where their injuries were not believed to be life-changing.
+Racehorse trainer Sam Thomas was also injured in the crash but his assistant said he had been down to the stables and was "OK".

-A witness said seeing the helicopter go down on Tuesday was "horrible".
+An investigation into the crash, which happened on Tuesday, is taking place.